Papua New Guinea - Telecoms, Mobile and Broadband - Statistics and Analyses

 Over the past few years, Papua New Guinea has experienced positive GDP growth and the government is currently introducing its national strategy, Vision 2050 which is hoped will further address long-term infrastructure requirements; improve general living conditions and maintain economic stability.
 Papua New Guinea is also being guided by its medium-term plan, The Papua New Guinea Development Strategic Plan.

-The recent deployment of additional mobile infrastructure and launch of 4G LTE was reflected in the recent growth of the mobile broadband sector which took a big leap forward in the past couple of years in terms of subscriber growth.
+There have been recent improvements to mobile infrastructure as well, with additional 3G launches and 4G LTE deployment in some urban areas.
+This has resulted in growth for the mobile broadband sector which took a big leap forward in the past couple of years in terms of subscriber growth.

 In terms of Internet access, PNG has traditionally lagged other nations in terms of access and penetration.
 A need to bridge the digital divide continues to exist.